caffeinalab/tiapp-composer/README.md

 ```

 As you can see, you can replace entire sections of the tiapp with a custom string.
 Hell, you could even put *the whole* `tiapp.xml` in the config as an attribute.
 I'm not judging you.

+### config.tpl and config-cfg.json
+You can write a template and configuration for your `config.json` file too, in the same manner as above.
+Check out an example [template](https://github.com/caffeinalab/tiapp-composer/blob/master/example/app/config.tpl) and [configuration](https://github.com/caffeinalab/tiapp-composer/blob/master/example/app/config-cfg.json)

 ### --tiappenv
 You can use the `--tiappenv` flag in your `titanium build` or `titanium clean` command, with one of the top-level attribute names you defined: